learnbyexample/practice_python_projects/practice_python_projects.md

 The `lower()` string method is applied for the lines of dictionary file as well as the input words.
 This reduces false mismatches at the cost of losing typos that are related to the case of the text.

 The other major change is removing punctuation characters at the start and end of input words.
-Built-in `string.punctuation` is passed to the `strip()` method and the modified input words are then compared against the dictionary words.
+The built-in `string.punctuation` value is passed to the `strip()` method and the modified input words are then compared against the dictionary words.

-Here's some sample test cases with this improved version:
+Here are some sample test cases with this improved version:

 ```python
 >>> from plain_text import *